 Schedule a Consultation

-If you want to learn more about whether or not blepharoplasty is for you please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
+If you want to learn more about whether or not blepharoplasty is for you please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, plastic surgeon serving the Dallas-Fort Worth Metroplex.
 He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.